DATAMATH CALCULATOR MUSEUM

 Powered by Yahoo Media Player.

-The Speak & Spell project was started in the year 1976 and created with the TMC 0280 the first one-chip LPC speech synthesizer.
-Later refinements to the Speak & Spell chips resulted in the TMS 5100, 5200 and 5220 Voice Synthesis Processors for use in commercial products needing synthetic speech voice output from digitally-stored words and phrases.
-Speech data was stored in in up to sixteen 128K ROM chips (TMC 0350).
+The Speak & Spell project was started in the year 1976 and created with the TMC0280 the first one-chip LPC speech synthesizer.
+Later refinements to the Speak & Spell chips resulted in the TMS5100, 5200 and 5220 Voice Synthesis Processors (VSP) for use in commercial products needing synthetic speech voice output from digitally-stored words and phrases.
+Speech data was stored in in up to sixteen 128K ROM based Voice Synthesis Memory (VSM) chips named TMS6100.
 Plug-in modules increased vocabulary and provided for versions in French, German, Spanish and British English.

 In 1984 we knew a total of 10 different plug-in modules for the Speak & Spell, a comprehensive overview including the wordlists could be found here.

-Production of the Speak & Spell started 1978 in Midland, Texas but later in 1980 even "Made in Philippines" stickers appeared.
+Production of the Speak & Spell started 1978 in Midland, Texas but later in 1980 even "Made in Philippines" products appeared to fulfill the tremendous demand for the Holiday Season business.

 An inside view of some dismantled Speak & Spell products could be found here.